top of page

 Guests at The Grand Hacienda will start each morning with specialty coffees – cappuccinos, lattes, espresso made from roasted coffee beans that have double the anti-oxidant levels of most coffees, and are 100% mold and mycotoxin free.
 Your hosts believe that breakfast IS the most important meal of the day – so every breakfast is a feast, an inspiring ambience around the table.

-Owners Tom and Carolyn grow their own herbs and many vegetables on site and try to source as much as possible from local farmers and ranchers.
+Owners Tom and Carolyn and General Managers Jessica and Christopher grow their own herbs and many vegetables on site and try to source as much as possible from local farmers and ranchers.
 Eggs are fresh from a small farm in the village.
-The gourmet breakfast menu varies each day and usually alternates between sweet and savory.
+The gourmet breakfast menu varies daily and typically alternates between sweet and savory options.
 Regardless of the day, the focus is on delicious and healthy breakfasts, featuring what is seasonal and locally grown.
-Specialties include their version of the NM breakfast burrito with cilantro/lime rice and feijoada; banana bread French toast; seasonal omelets with fresh herbs, root veggies, and goat cheese; amazing guacamole toast with a perfectly poached egg; and more.
+Specialties include their version of the New Mexican breakfast burrito with cilantro and lime rice, as well as feijoada; banana bread French toast; seasonal omelets featuring fresh herbs, root vegetables, and goat cheese; amazing guacamole toast with a perfectly poached egg; and more.
 You can read more about the food, farm-to-table and sustainability here.

-And for drinks, The Grand Hacienda has a beer and wine liquor license and offer the most extensive wine list in Rio Arriba county, procured from some of the best wine makers around the world.
+And for drinks, The Grand Hacienda has a beer and wine liquor license and offers the most extensive wine list in Rio Arriba County, procured from some of the best wine makers around the world.
 The wine list includes 28 hand-selected varietals from Calfee's personal wine collection.

 Next time you are looking to go out for a meal, be sure to eat locally and support our local businesses!
 And, if you are looking for good lodging, check out www.discoverabiquiu.com and www.thegrandhacienda.com for awesome places to sleep...after you've had your fill of good eats!